foxcpp/go-imap-sql/cmd/sqlmail-ctl/README.md

 #### --unsafe option

 Per RFC 3501, server must send notifications to clients about any mailboxes change.
-Since sqlmail-ctl is a low-level tool it doesn't implements any way to tell server to send such notifications.
-Most popular SQL RDBMSs don't provide any means to detect database change and we currently have no plans on implementing anything for that on go-sqlmail level.
+Since imapsql-ctl is a low-level tool it doesn't implements any way to tell server to send such notifications.
+Most popular SQL RDBMSs don't provide any means to detect database change and we currently have no plans on implementing anything for that on go-imap-sql level.

 Therefore, you generally should avoid writting to mailboxes if client who owns this mailbox is connected to the server.
 Failure to send required notifications